For grandma. She would have turned 107 today

 My favourite thing to do was coming home after school and rushing to grandma's room to give her a hug, to receive those kisses of unconditional love and to hear more of her stories.
 She had so many of those!

 While I listened I liked to give her a shoulder or hand massage.
-I especially love massaging grandma's hands.
+I especially loved massaging grandma's hands.
 There was so much in them.
-Her skin was thin and stretchy, her fingers carried imprints of a life rich of experience but filled with challenges.
+Her skin was thin and stretchy, her fingers carried imprints of a life rich in experience but filled with challenges.
 Her left-hand thumb, for instance, was a bit swollen and the nail was deformed.

 "What's with your thumb, grandma?" - I would ask.
 "Why is it like this?"

 She would tell me a story of how she worked at the textile factory and the accident that she had with the machine.
-I knew the story, of course, but I loved listening to her...What a life she has lived.
+I knew the story, of course, but I loved listening to her...What a life she has lived!
 Her world has changed so many times.
 She carried on.
-Strong soul.
+A strong soul.

 My grandmother Minibika (what a name!) was born on 12-12-1913 in Ulyanovsk, Russian Empire.
 Four years later, the Bolshevik Revolution changed the flow of world history and Minibika's life.